View Portland Hop-on Hop-Off Trolley Map in a larger map

 Caruthers Park - A modern park, Portland style, and a short walk from the Aerial Tram.
 This is the hub of Portland's new South Waterfront neighborhood and its growing number of dining options.

-Tilikum Crossing / OMSI and the Rail Museum via MAX - This new cable-stayed bridge across the Willamette River provides easy access to the Oregon Museum of Science and Industry and the rail museum via a short walk (.5 mile) or a public transit ride.
+Aerial Tram and Tilikum Crossing /OMSI via MAX - This short and inexpensive aerial ride provides outstanding views of greater Portland and Mount Hood.
+The tram travels between its lower base on the South Waterfront and the Oregon Health Sciences campus.
+A Portland experience to be remembered.
+The new cable-stayed Tilikum Crossing bridge across the Willamette River provides easy access to the Oregon Museum of Science and Industry via a short walk (.5 mile) or a public transit ride.
 The walk is great for people watching and a view of the river.

 Riverplace- Portland's own riverfront village with shops, restaurants, the Esplanade, and a marina.
 Promenade with the locals.